Cathedral of the Most Blessed Sacrament: Architecture

-The cathedral's architect was Henry A. Walsh of Cleveland, Ohio, who designed the cathedral in a Norman Gothic style.
+The cathedral's architect was Henry A. Walsh of Cleveland, who designed the cathedral in a Norman Gothic style.
 Due to the length of the construction, Walsh was unable to see the project to completion, and Detroit architect George Diehl was chosen to succeed him for the construction of the towers in 1950.
 The building's exterior is made of Ohio sandstone, with Indiana limestone used for buttress facings, traceries, and doorways.
 The cathedral includes external and internal statuary by sculptor Corrado Parducci.

 In 2001, Gunnar Birkerts was selected to update the cathedral.
 Changes included a plaza on the north side of the structure, reconfigured interior spaces, a new sanctuary, cathedra, baptismal font and organ.
 The original organ was installed the west gallery by Casavant Frères in 1925 as a gift from Frederick Fisher of Fisher Body.
 During the renovations, this three manual/50 rank instrument was restored and a second organ was installed in the apse.

 The new organ is opus 2785 of Austin Organs, Inc. with two manuals and 32 ranks and is connected to the gallery organ allowing them to be played as one instrument from the new console.
 The new organ was first played at the rededication ceremony March 25, 2003.